-Another Adventurer scan.
+Another picture from Interactive Entertainment issue #4.
 This one doesn't show any HUD or weapons.
 Odd.

 Thanks to a friend of mine, I was able to track down two early slideshow demos of DF, which I have made available for download here and here.